Current Research Degree Students

 The Research Degree Students’ 2-day Induction Programme for new research students is held for each intake (October and February) and aims to provide you with the information and support you require to start your research student journey.

-Attendance at the Induction Programme is compulsory for full-time students and an online version is made available for part-time students to complete.
+Attendance at the Induction Programme is compulsory for full-time research students, but an online version is made available for part-time students to complete.

-For students commencing in October 2014, the Research Degree Students’ Induction Programme will be held on 9 & 10 October 2014.
+For students commencing in October 2016, the Induction Programme will be held on 6 and 7 October 2016.

 The Induction Programme includes information on: